The Birds of America: Early publication history

 About 1820, around the age of 35, Audubon declared his intention to paint every bird in North America.
 In his bird art, he mainly forsook oil paint, the medium of serious artists of the day, in favour of watercolours and pastel crayons (and occasionally pencil, charcoal, chalk, gouache, and pen and ink).
 As early as 1807, he developed a method of using wires and threads to hold dead birds in lifelike poses while he drew them.

 In 1823, Audubon went to Philadelphia and New York, looking for financial support using subscriptions to enable him to publish his artwork.
 He sold the copper engraving plates through on a subscription basis in North America and Europe.
 Those subscribed obtained five plates at a time.
 Each subscriber received prints of three smaller birds, a larger bird and a mid-sized bird.
 The prints were produced from 1827 to 1838 that cost each subscriber around $1,000.
 It is thought that no more than 120 complete sets exist today.
 Each set consists of 435 individual plates that are based upon the original paintings.
 Each plate was engraved, printed, and hand colored by Robert Havell of London.
 While William Lizars, of Edinburgh, engraved the first ten plates, Havell actually finished some of those.
 Havell, in some cases added elements such as insects to the plate.

 Audubon often found support lacking.
 As a result, in 1826, he set sail for the United Kingdom with 250 of his original illustrations, looking for the financial support of subscribers and the technical abilities of engravers and printers.
 After exhibiting his drawings in Liverpool and Manchester, he journeyed to Edinburgh, where he met the accomplished engraver William H. Lizars.
 Lizars engraved up to ten of the first plates but was unable to continue the project when his colourists went on strike.
 In 1827, Audubon engaged the noted London animal engraver Robert Havell Jr., and his father, Robert Havell Sr. Havell Jr. oversaw the project through to its completion in 1838.

 The original edition of The Birds of America (sometimes called the Havell Edition after its printer, and sometimes called the "Double Elephant Folio", because of its size) was printed on handmade paper 39.5 inches tall by 28.5 inches wide.
 The principal printing technique was copperplate etching, but engraving and aquatint were also used.
 Colorists applied each color in assembly-line fashion (over fifty were hired for the work).

 Audubon funded the costly printing project through a pay-as-you-go subscription.
 From 1826 to 1829, he travelled around the UK and to Paris, lecturing on ornithology and frontier American life in an effort to entice wealthy patrons to subscribe to the series of prints.
-Subscribers included the French king Charles X, the British queen Adelaide of Saxe-Meiningen, Lord Spencer, and, later, the Americans Daniel Webster and Henry Clay.
+Subscribers included: King Charles X of France; Queen Adelaide of the United Kingdom; the 2nd Earl Spencer; and, later, the Americans Daniel Webster and Henry Clay.